henri-hulski/cartridge_braintree/README.rst

 ===================

 Braintree Payments processing for Mezzanine/Cartridge.
-Supports Django 1.11.x and Cartridge 0.13 or newer.
+Supports Django 3.2 or 4.0 and Cartridge 1.0 or newer.
+We use Mezzanine 5.1 or newer.

 Instructions for use
 --------------------